How I went from being a blogger to creating author websites

 I spent a lot of time designing it, experimenting with the design and generally having fun and learning how blogs work.
 Blogging was a much smaller pond then, so when people took notice of my work, they started to ask if I'd be interested in doing it for them.
 For me, it was a natural transition from blogging to broader web design.

 I met my friend Katherine, another talented designer, via her blog and together we hung a virtual shingle called "Blog Moxie" in February 2003.
 It kind of exploded, much to our surprise!
-So I quit my production artist job in Dallas, moved back to California, and started doing design full time.
+So I quit my production artist job in Dallas, moved back to California while in between jobs, and started doing design full time.

 In 2004, we acquired our first author client, wonderful historical fiction writer Jennifer Chiaverini — who is still our client today!
 By 2006, Wiley & Sons had asked if we'd like to write a book for their new tech series.
 After that, my business partner moved on to another profession but business kept rolling forward fast!
 Our firm started working with more wonderful authors like Rita McGrath, Cassandra Clare, and Sarah Rees Brennan.
 And now it's 2018 and I'm still doing it!